bajuniverse/ai-assistant/README.md

 # Ask a question over the ingested documents
 python main.py ask --question "What does the report say about sales?"
 ```

+### Troubleshooting

+- Ensure Ollama is running (`ollama serve`) and the target model (e.g. `llama3`) is pulled; otherwise summarisation and QA commands will fail with a connection error.
+- If OCR is required, confirm Tesseract is installed and available on the `PATH`.

 ### Configuration